Uniminutoarduino/SBCReview/README.md

 This work has been possible with the efforts of the following persons:

-Thank you for your interest in this research :)
+Thank you for your interest in this research :smiley: